 Type 1 Diabetes Research

-Although type 1 diabetes can be diagnosed at any age, it is one of the most common chronic diseases of childhood.
-The UF Diabetes Institute is recognized internationally as one of the leading centers investigating the natural history, prediction, and prevention of this disease.
-UF researchers have discovered a way to test for insulin-dependent diabetes years before symptoms appear, and helped lay the groundwork to project the estimated national burden of type 1 diabetes at a figure of $14.4–$14.9 billion annually.
+Although Type 1 diabetes can be diagnosed at any age, it is one of the most common chronic diseases of childhood.
+The UF Diabetes Institute is an international leader in investigating the natural history, prediction, and prevention of the disease.
+UF researchers have discovered a way to test for insulin-dependent diabetes years before symptoms appear, and helped lay the groundwork to project the estimated national burden of Type 1 diabetes at a figure of $14.4–$14.9 billion annually.
 Learn more.

-Type 1 diabetes, which accounts for about 10 percent of all diabetes cases, results from the body’s failure to produce enough insulin as a result of a destructive process of the insulin-producing beta ( β) cells in the pancreas.
-Over the past 25 years, UF research has been fundamental to the understanding of the genetic, immune and metabolic markers associated with the disease.
+Type 1 diabetes, estimated to account for 5 percent of all diagnosed cases of diabetes, results from the body’s failure to produce enough insulin as a result of a destructive process of the insulin-producing beta ( β) cells in the pancreas.
+Over the past 30 years, UF research has been fundamental to the understanding of the genetic, immune and metabolic markers associated with the disease.

-Our approach to type 1 diabetes research is backed by an emphasis that the disease begins long before symptomatic onset.
-At the University of Florida, we’re working on all aspects of the disease, from identifying individuals at risk, to reducing complications following onset.
-Together, our approach encompasses a interdisciplinary team working together; giving prospects for an improved future for all.
+Our collaborative approach to understanding Type 1 diabetes is backed by an emphasis that the disease begins long before symptomatic onset.
+We’re working on all aspects of the disease, from identifying individuals at risk, to reducing complications following onset.
+Together, our team encompasses a interdisciplinary network of researchers and physicians working together for a diabetes-free world.

 - Genetic Predisposition– P. Concannon, C. Matthews, J.Driver